fat/smoosh/README.md

 CONFIG
 ------

-config requires that you pass it the path to your configuration json file.
-You cannot use smoosh without a config file.
+As stated above, smoosh requires that you pass it the path to your configuration json file.
+To do that, you would do:

    smoosh.config('./config.json')

-your config file should look something like this (check the examples folder for a working example):

-	{
-	  "VERSION": "0.1",
-	  "SOURCES": {
-	    "base": [ ... ],
-	    "secondary": [ ... ]
-	  },
-	  "DIST_DIR": "dist",
-	  "JSHINT_OPTS": { ... }
-	}

-Your config options include:

-  + VERSION: an optional version number which will be appended to your built files
-  + SOURCES:
-	+ key: the name of your compiled file (ie: 'mootools-core', 'base-bundle', etc.)
-	+ value: an array of file paths to be bundled (ie. ['./src/drag.js', './src/drop.js'])
-  + DIST_DIR: the directory to output your files to (if no directory is specified, 'dist' will be used)
-  + JSHINT_OPTS: the options to use if running jshint

 CLEAN
 -----